Faqih001/JiraVision-d4/api-test-summary.md

 ## Implemented Solutions

 ### Registration API Endpoint

 Created the missing registration endpoint at `/app/api/auth/register/route.ts` that:

 - Accepts form data with user details (name, email, password)
 - Automatically sets confirmPassword to match password for API usage
 - Calls the existing signup function from auth-actions.ts
 - Returns the newly created user object on success

+### Task API Fixes

+Fixed issues with task API endpoints:

+- Corrected date handling in task creation and updates to use string format compatible with PostgreSQL
+- Fixed null safety issues with session handling in task creation
+- Added proper types to updateTask function to resolve TS compilation errors
+- Fixed query building in getPaginatedTasks to properly apply multiple filter conditions

 ## Next Steps

-1. ✅ Seed task data for testing dashboard tasks API with actual contentt
+1. ✅ Seed task data for testing dashboard tasks API with actual content
 2. ✅ Create a sprint and assign tasks to the sprint for testing sprint-related features
 3. ✅ Create and test sprint-related API endpoints
+4. ✅ Fix task API date handling for PostgreSQL compatibility
-4. Create and test additional API endpoints for:
+5. Create and test additional API endpoints for:
    - Task creation and management
    - User profile management
    - Team management